Alfred, Duke of Saxe-Coburg and Gotha: Duke of Saxe-Coburg and Gotha

-On the death of his uncle, Ernest II, Duke of Saxe-Coburg and Gotha, on 22 August 1893, the duchy fell to the Duke of Edinburgh, since his elder brother (the Prince of Wales) had renounced his right to the succession before he married.
-Alfred thereupon surrendered his British allowance of £15,000 a year and his seats in the House of Lords and the Privy Council, but he retained the £10,000 granted on his marriage to maintain Clarence House as his London residence.
+On the death of his uncle, Ernest II, Duke of Saxe-Coburg and Gotha, on 22 August 1893, the duchy fell to the Duke of Edinburgh since his elder brother, the Prince of Wales, had renounced his right to the succession before he married.
+As the heir-presumptive of his childless Uncle Duke Ernest II, Alfred and his wife had moved their family to Coburg in 1889, where they had previously purchased a large town mansion, the Palais Edinburgh.
+The Palais Edinburgh was situated in Coburg's town square, across from the Palace of the Dukes of Coburg, Schloss Ehrenburg.

+Alfred thereupon surrendered his British allowance of £15,000 a year and his seats in the House of Lords and the Privy Council, but he retained the £10,000 granted on his marriage to maintain Clarence House as his London residence; he also came into receipt of the Coburg Crown Revenues, when then amounted to the equivalent of £46,000 a year.
 At first regarded with some coldness in the Duchy as a "foreigner", he gradually gained popularity.
 By the time of his death in 1900, he had generally won the good opinion of his subjects.

 Alfred and Maria's only son, Alfred, Hereditary Prince of Saxe-Coburg and Gotha, became involved in a scandal involving his mistress and apparently shot himself in January 1899, in the midst of his parents' twenty-fifth wedding anniversary celebrations at the Schloss Friedenstein in Gotha.
-He survived, but his embarrassed mother sent him off to Meran to recover, where he died two weeks later, on 6 February.
+He survived, and his embarrassed mother sent him off to Meran to recover.
+However, he died there two weeks later, on 6 February.
 His father was devastated.

+Death

 Alfred died of throat cancer on 30 July 1900 in a lodge adjacent to Schloss Rosenau, the ducal summer residence just north of Coburg.
 He was buried at the ducal family's mausoleum in the Friedhof am Glockenberg in Coburg.
 As his younger brother, Prince Arthur, Duke of Connaught and Strathearn and nephew Prince Arthur, had renounced their succession rights to the ducal throne, Alfred was succeeded by his nephew, Prince Charles Edward, Duke of Albany (1884–1954), the posthumous son of his youngest brother, Prince Leopold, Duke of Albany.

 He was survived by his mother, Victoria, who had already outlived two of her children, Alice and Leopold.
 She died six months later.
+Victoria dedicated a memorial in the form of a Celtic cross to Alfred in the grounds of Balmoral Castle which was erected shortly before her death.

 Alfred was a keen collector of glass and ceramic ware, and after his death his widow gave his collection, valued at half a million marks, to the Veste Coburg, the enormous fortress on a hill top above Coburg.